Topologically protected flatness in chiral moir\'e heterostructures

-In this paper, we explore the protection of flat bands in moir\'e bilayers endowed from the chiral anomaly in the chiral limit of the Bistrizer-MacDonald model of TBG~\cite{bistritzer2011moire,tarnopolsky2019origin}, which has also been shown to be an insightful limit for twisted TMDs upon adding a mass to the Dirac theory of each monolayer~\cite{crepel2023chiral}, and may also apply to other types of heterostructures~\cite{khalaf2019magic,guerci2022higher,wan2023topological,wang2022hierarchy,crepel2023chiralbis}.
+In this paper, we explore the protection of flat bands in moir\'e bilayers endowed from the chiral anomaly in the chiral limit of the Bistrizer-MacDonald model of TBG~\cite{bistritzer2011moire,tarnopolsky2019origin}, which has also been shown to be an insightful limit for twisted TMDs upon adding a mass to the Dirac theory of each monolayer~\cite{crepel2023chiral}, and may also apply to other types of heterostructures~\cite{khalaf2019magic,guerci2022higher,wan2023topological,wang2022hierarchy,crepel2023chiralbis, labastida2023flat, crepel2024efficient}.
 This limit permits a formal map between the flat bands at the magic angle and Landau levels under a pseudo, non-abelian gauge field $\vec{\mathcal{A}}$.
-Naively, we should expect that these states are \emph{not} protected by the index theorem, which is only applicable when the gauge field is abelian (Sec.~\ref{sec_indextheorem}).
-Remarkably, we discover that for large angles, including the first magic angle, there is a hidden non-local symmetry that allows for the decomposition of the $SU(2)$ gauge field into two decoupled abelian components $U(1)\times U(1)$ (Sec.~\ref{sec_theory}).
-Applied specifically to the chiral limits of TBG and twisted $\rm MoTe_2$, this large-angle abelian regime corresponds to twist angles $\theta\gtrsim0.7^\circ$ and $\theta\gtrsim2.1^\circ$, respectively.
+Naively, we should \emph{not} expect protection by the index theorem, which only applies when the gauge field is abelian (Sec.~\ref{sec_indextheorem}).
+Yet, we discover a hidden non-local symmetry that allows for the decomposition of the $SU(2)$ non-abelian gauge field into two decoupled abelian components $U(1)\times U(1)$ (Sec.~\ref{sec_theory}).
 In the decoupled basis, electrons feel a non-uniform and periodic magnetic field $B'$.
-The matching of the magnetic length introduced by $B'$ and the moir\'e length approximates well the magic condition, as anticipated in Ref.~\cite{parhizkar2023generic} where it was understood as a consequence of the topological Atiyah-Singer index theorem~\cite{atiyah1968index,atiyah1984dirac}.
+The matching of the magnetic length introduced by this effective magnetic field and the moir\'e length provides an analytical criterion for magic angles, as anticipated in Ref.~\cite{parhizkar2023generic} where it was understood as a consequence of the topological Atiyah-Singer index theorem~\cite{atiyah1968index,atiyah1984dirac}.